ceca24/regex-explainer/README.md

 ## Author

 Hello!
 I am Cesar, and I am a student currently enrolled in UT's fullstack coding bootcamp.
 I'm coming into this field from a customer service background, wanting to learn something new that is different from what I am used to.
-We can connect via my github:
+We can connect via my [github](github.com/ceca24).